 Warnings: Abuse scenes in this chapter, nothing too graphic.

-He didn't really mind the chores as they helped take his mind off of things.
-It was definitely a better alternative than being locked in his room all day, left with nothing to do.
+Though Harry really didn't mind the chores much, at least they helped take his mind off of things.
+It was definitely a better alternative than being locked in his room all day, nothing to do except stare up at the dull ceiling with his thoughts left to wander.
 Somehow his mind was always drawn back to the terrible end of his fifth year at Hogwarts.

 The thought of not being able to see Sirius, or that big black dog, or never receiving a letter from Snuffles again almost overwhelmed him with grief.
-They were supposed to become a family, when this was all over.
-He was Harry's last hope to get away from the Dursleys and to finally have a chance to experience what having his own family was like.
-The Weasley's have always accepted him as part of their family, but they were Ron's family.
-They only cared about him because he was Ron's friend.
-He had always wanted what Ron and Hermione had.
-A family that would love him unconditionally and support him through thick and thin.
-Especially what he had to go through now because he was the so called prophesied child destined to defeat Voldemort: the Boy-Who-Lived.
+They were supposed to become a family, when everything was over.
+He was Harry's last hope to get away from this dreadful place and finally have a chance to experience what having his own family was like.

-But that chance had drifted away like smoke slipping through his fingers and disappearing into the air, just like Sirius falling through the veil and never being seen again.
+But his chance had gone and drifted away like smoke slipping through his fingers, disappearing into the air, just like Sirius falling through the veil and never seen again...

 Of course, he had to get another person killed because of his reckless actions.

-Sometimes he wished that it was just another awful nightmare he was going to wake up from and everything would be alright.
-But it wasn't and he would never wake up from it.
+Sometimes he wished that it was just another awful nightmare he was going to wake up from and everything would be all right... but it wasn't, and he could never wake up from it.

-Ever since he returned to Privet Drive, Harry tried to stay out of their way and hoped that they would stay out of his too.
-He got what he wanted, but it left him feeling more alone than ever.
-There just wasn't anybody he could talk to because nobody cared.
-None of his friends knew what it was like to lose a family member or watch someone die right before your eyes and being helpless to do anything about it.
+Ever since he returned to Privet Drive, Harry had tried to avoid his relatives as much as possible and hoped they would leave him be as well, but that left him feeling more alone than ever.
+There just wasn't anybody he could talk to and none of his friends knew what it was like to lose a family member or watch someone die right before your eyes and being helpless to do anything about it.

-Uncle Vernon had come waddling into the kitchen a few moments later, briefly scrutinized his work before shoving a set of clothes into Harry's hands.
+Uncle Vernon came waddling into the kitchen a few moments later, dressed in a dinner jacket and bowtie.
+He briefly scrutinized Harry's work before shoving a set of clothes into his hands.

 "Get changed boy, and look presentable.
-I will not have you looking like a street urchin at my dinner party," Uncle Vernon said as he looked him up and down with disgust.
+I will not have you looking like a street urchin at my dinner party," Uncle Vernon said as Harry looked him up and down.

 Harry was going to point out that these clothes were just slightly better than Dudley's old castoffs that they always made him wear, but thought better of it.
-Instead he quietly replied with, "Yes, Uncle Vernon," before he turned to go change.
+Instead he quietly replied with, "Yes, Uncle Vernon," before he turned to leave the room.